ns-bretts/netskope-ipsec-bigip/README.md

 ```

 ### 1.6.
 Self IP per Tunnel - Local to the Tunnel
+- Create Self IP local to the IPSec Tunnel per Tunnel
+- This should be in the same subnet as the destination-address used in step 1.3
 ```
 create net self ns_syd1_self { address 10.1.1.1/30 vlan ns_syd1_ipsec }
 create net self ns_syd2_self { address 10.1.2.1/30 vlan ns_syd2_ipsec }